SeaSharpe/RequirementAnalysis/User Stories.md

 As a Visitor, I can view the details of a game by navigating to a game's descriptive page.

-As a Visitor, I can view reviews for games on it's descriptive page.
+As a Visitor, I can view reviews and ratings for games on it's descriptive page.

 As a Visitor, I can view events.